-F:TXT2HTML.TXT L00001 C01 Insert N 0 N - D 0 C U M E N T E D I T M E N U CURSOR SCROLL ERASE OTHER MENUS ^E up ^W up ^G char ^J help ^K block & save ^X doun ^Z down ^T word ^I tab ^P print controls ^S left ^R up screen ^Y line ^U turn insert off ^Q quick functions ^D right ^C down Del char ^0 set tab width Esc shorthand ^A word left screen ^U unprase ^N split the line F word right B top bit L find/replace again TXI2HTML 1.02 04/10/97 IXI2HIML's conversion is modeled on the characteristics of typical documentation files.
+F:TXT2HTML.TXT L00001 C01 Insert NON-DOCUMENT ERASE OTHER MENUS CURSOR SCROLL ERASE OTHER MENUS ^E up ^W up ^G char ^J help ^K block & save ^X down ^Z down ^T word ^I tab ^P print controls ^S left ^R up screen ^Y line ^U turn insert off ^Q quick functions ^D right C down Del char 0 set tab width Esc shorthand ^A word left screen ^U unerase N split the line ^F word right ^B top bit ^L find/replace again IXI2HIML 1.02 04/10/97 IXI2HIML is an MSDOS program that converts ASCII text files to HIML files.
+Files to be converted are typically documentation files with paragraphs separated by blank lines (like this file).
+IXT2HTML's conversion is modeled on the characteristics of typical documentation files.
 It is designed to convert paragraphs of text.
-If your text file contains program source code or tabular data, you will end to do some additional manual editing of the HIML file.
-Tabular data's formatting can be maintained by either delimiting the data with { /PRE>, or by using the HIML 3 table features.
-IXI2HIML will convert the special characters ". &. <. and > into valid
+If your text file contains program source code or tabular data, you will d need to do some additional manual editing of the HTML file.
+Tabular data's formatting can be maintained by either delimiting the data with , or by using the HTML 3 table features.
+TXT2HTML will convert the special characters ", &, <, and > into valid $<$

 80s and early 90s, WordPerfect had almost become the standard word processing application.
 When Microsoft Windows became common however, it was a while before WordPerfect became available on the new operating system.
 By the time it did, Microsoft's Word for Windows was already on its second version and had become the word processor of choice for many Windows users.
 These days, Microsoft Word has seen many improvements and has become the most common word processor.
-The seventh major version of Word for Windows is Word 2003, which is the version shown in these exercises.
-The program has developed to the point that changes in recent versions have been minor.
+The ninth major version of Word for Windows is Word 2010, which is the version shown in these exercises.